bigmistqke/worker-proxy/worker-proxy/README.md

 ## Callbacks

-Callbacks are serialized and passed to the worker, but only when they are not embedded within objects or arrays.
+Callbacks are automatically serialized and passed to the worker, but only when they are not embedded within an object/array.

 ```tsx
 // ✅